1. Home

 Other factors besides average daily peak sun hours impact your solar panel system energy production capacity, including:

-- Solar panel efficiency: This is the ability of a solar panel system to convert the absorbed sunlight into electricity.
-The average solar panel is roughly between 15% and 20% efficient, with high-quality solar panels in some cases exceeding 22% efficiency.
+• Solar panel efficiency: This is the ability of a solar panel system to convert the absorbed sunlight into electricity.
+A solar panel can be roughly 20% efficient, with high-efficiency solar panels nearing 25% efficiency.
 The age of your solar panels and the type of material used to capture solar energy will determine the efficiency of your panels.

-- Storage capacity: To meet your energy usage needs, you can add battery storage to your solar panel system so you can prepare for times when your panels don’t generate enough electricity to meet your needs.
+• Storage capacity: To meet your energy usage needs, you can add battery storage to your solar panel system to avoid more electricity from your utility and provide some backup power.

 Ways to Take Advantage of Peak Sun Hours in Your Home